Chris Horsman: Refereeing and coaching

-Following his retirement as a player, he announced his intentions to begin training as a referee.
+Following his retirement as a player, Horsman announced his intentions to begin training as a referee.

 Horsman has also pursued a coaching career within the Welsh setup, as head coach of RGC 1404 from 2012 to 2014, and subsequent appointments within Wales' age-grade teams.
 In 2018, Horsman coached the Wales national under-20 rugby union team.

 Personal life

 In 1997, Horsman was diagnosed with testicular cancer, which was successfully treated at the Royal Marsden hospital in Sutton, London; only for him to be later diagnosed with a strain of lymphatic cancer.
 The second occurrence of this cancer was also treated successfully and Horsman returned to rugby.